veliovgroup/ostrio/docs/prerendering/optimization.md

 ```

 ### Nginx
-If you're using Nginx integration for Prerendering and default settings doesn't satisfies you, you may wand to do precise tuning with next directives:
+If you're using Nginx integration for Prerendering and default settings doesn't satisfy you, you may wand to do precise tuning with next directives:
 ```nginx
 http {
   # Enable caching